 When owning a rental property most don’t consider the PRSI position.
 If we look at Larry and Foxy, if Foxy owned the property, she would pay PRSI on the rental profit.
 As she is an employee, she will pay PRSI on her salary.
 Because of the way the PRSI system is, she doesn’t get any benefit from paying PRSI on the rental profit.
 She has already made a full PRSI contribution on her salary under Class A. As Larry has no income, he doesn’t pay PRSI.
 Because of this, he may not qualify for state benefits like the state pension.
 If he has a rental profit of more than €5000 then he will be liable to pay PRSI at Class S. See here about Class S

 This is 4% of his profit subject to a minimum of €500.
 He is now putting himself in a position to make PRSI payments which will count towards state benefits.

 The above is to give you an idea of some tax tips around renting property and moving away from your PPR.
 We will follow up next week with the second part of this.
 Everyone’s tax circumstances are different.
 I would encourage you to speak to your tax advisor, so you know the tax impact of renting or investing in property.

 Interest in talking to us?
-Call Deirdre on 051 396703 or contact us.
+Call Deirdre on 051 396703 or start here.
 Tell us about you and how we can help.